 The plugs were once more common.
 The main uses now are leftovers from older applications, including MIDI (and DIN sync), audio in+out on tape decks, the AT keyboard connector, some basic data signalling where a relatively sturdy connector was useful.
 (Note that many of these involve the 180-degree 5-pin plug)

 Mini-DIN is a similar-looking variation also from DIN, with a 9.5mm round metal shield.
-Additionally uses plastic slots that makes plugging in plugs into wrong/different slots harder to do (it is easier to accidentally interchange some of the larger DIN plugs).
+Additionally uses plastic slots that makes plugging into other variants harder to do without a hammer.

 Nonstandard mini-DIN-like sockets and plugs